 3. Part of a larger attack

-While organizations are often concerned with fending off data exfiltration or ransomware attacks, cryptomining should be regarded with the same seriousness.
+While organisations are often concerned with fending off data exfiltration or ransomware attacks, cryptomining should be regarded with the same seriousness.
 Trend Micro Research compared a successful cryptocurrency-mining attack to “a canary in a coal mine”—meaning it’s an indicator of poor security hygiene that can expose a business to a gauntlet of attacks.
 Essentially, cryptomining groups use the same tools and techniques to gain access to their targets’ systems that can used by other groups such as access-as-a-service or ransomware-as-a-service actors.

 Cryptomining mitigation strategies